 Education: Curriculum and Instruction - MA

 Classes are asynchronous, so students can choose to work when it fits with their schedules.
-Typically a course requires 10-12 hours of work a week, distributed over at least three separate days.
+Typically a course requires 10-12 hours of work a week, distributed over at least three separate days of the week.
 Most students check in daily and then reserve a few days a week to do a deeper-dive into the new content.
-Synchronous virtual meetings--with instructors and peers--happen at student convenience to provide just-in-time support or facilitate meaningful dialogue around the content.

 |EDUC 6000||Becoming Scholars: Evidence-Based Best Practice||3|